 Dr. Gabriel Aguilera - Department of International Security Studies

-Dr. Gabriel Aguilera, Assistant Professor of International Security Studies, joined the Air War College faculty in 2011.
-He holds an MA and Ph.D. in Political Science from Harvard University and an MA in International Affairs from the University of California, San Diego.
+Dr. Gabriel Aguilera, Associate Professor of International Security Studies, joined the Air War College faculty in 2011.
+He holds an MA and Ph.D. in Political Science from Harvard University.
 He specializes in Latin American politics, comparative politics and international political economy.
 Previously, he has taught at the Autonomous Technological Institute of Mexico and California State University, Chico, where he directed the International Relations Major.
-His two most recent publications appeared in Comparative Politics, July 2012, and the Harvard Review of Latin America, Winter 2012.
-He is currently working on a book manuscript on democratization and banking reforms in emerging markets during the 1990s.
+His two most recent publications appeared in Comparative Politics and the Harvard Review of Latin America.
+He is currently working on a book manuscript on the politics of civil military relations in democratic Mexico.

 Dr. Stephen F. Burgess - Department of International Security Studies

 Dr. Stephen F. Burgess is Professor, Department of International Security Studies, U.S. Air War College.
 His three books include South Africa's Weapons of Mass Destruction and the United Nations under Boutros Boutros-Ghali, 1992-97.
 He has published numerous articles, book chapters and monographs on African and South Asian security issues.
 He is currently conducting research on the US Rebalance to Asia with a focus on the South China Sea and US Access and Basing Issues.
 Dr. Burgess has taught courses on international security, peace and stability operations, and African regional and cultural studies.
 He is also an Associate of the U.S. Air Force Counterproliferation Center.
 Burgess holds a Ph.D. from Michigan State University and has been a faculty member at Vanderbilt University, the University of Zambia, the University of Zimbabwe, and Hofstra University.